kfcboxmaster/SDPFinal/README.md

 - This project demonstrates the application of various design patterns in a Java-based construction company application.
 - Idea of project is to create a construction company application that manages houses and observers (clients).
 - Purpose of project is to implement learned design patterns in a real-world application.
+- Objective is making friendly UI and easy to understand code.

 ![img.png](images/img.png)
 UML Diagram of the Design Patterns used in this project